Warning Signs & Risk Factors

 Social and Cultural Risk Factors

 Some ethnic groups and races are at higher risk.
-According to the National Institutes of Mental Health (NIMH), Non-Hispanic Whites and Native Americans had the highest rates of suicide in 2015, while Non-Hispanic African Americans, Asian and Pacific Islanders, and Hispanics had lower rates.
+According to the National Institutes of Mental Health (NIMH), Native Americans and Non-Hispanic Whites had the highest rates of suicide in 2021, while Asian, Black/African Americans, and Hispanics had lower rates.
 Cultural and social risks include:

 • Lack of social support and sense of isolation